pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 i.e. the initialization information for a parallel task.
 Logging of the progress and the information about the task results are distributed using file-based messages.

-The File-based framework has been written with the assumption that *job chunks may be processed independently*, but limited number of interprocess communications is occurring.
+The File-based framework has been written with the assumption that *job chunks may be processed independently*, and there are limited numbers of interprocess communications.
 This restricts the use of file-based framework to the correspondent part of Horace algorithms and for initial job submission.
 Matlab MPI and standard MPI frameworks do not have such restrictions but can not be used for job submission to the cluster.